 Squishy Face Flirt Pole – If you are DIY handy, there are a lot of guides to building your own flirt pole for cheap.
 But I found the squishy face on sale and it has given us years of awesome use.
 Penny tested, Will approved!

 Eko taught me the regal, loyal, and steady wisdom of a king.
 In my grief, Penny teaches me the mischievous, mirthful and irrepressible wisdom of a jester. — I stand over an abyss, precariously balanced on a wavering bridge.
 Only a fool would suggest the best way for a man with unsteady feet to survive an unstable bridge is to dance across it.
 But Penny does exactly that. — So I lift my eyes up from the darkness and instead look at my foolishly wise hound.
 We twirl and spin and revel in a chaotic choreography.
 And for a time there is no darkness and there is no bridge.
 Just a boy and his dog, dancing in the park. — Both on leash and in life, Penny pulls me forward. — #rhodesianridgeback #projectrr #ridgebacksofinstagram #hound #dogs #dog #dogstagram #dogsofinstagram #excellent_dogs #video #chicago

 The Big New Yorker Book of Dogs – My favorite coffee table book.

-Virbac Toothpaste – My dogs would literally wrestle each other for the opportunity to be the first one to get their teeth brushed with this stuff.
+Virbac Toothpaste – My dogs will literally wrestle each other for the opportunity to be the first one to get their teeth brushed with this stuff.